-The only thing which is good about this kind of ad is that it won’t entice “everybody” but only those with a buying intention.
-It’s the best antidote to irrelevant clicking and budget eroding attitudes of random clickers.
+The only thing that is good about this kind of ad is that it won’t entice “everybody” but only those with a buying intention.
+It’s the best antidote to irrelevant clicking and budget-eroding attitudes of random clickers.
 It filters out the crap to make room for people who you could turn into real customers.

 If you want to scale your content advertising program, you may also consider running ads with Taboola and Outbrain.
 These are the best platforms to place content ads on your favorite media — such as CNN, BBC, NBC, MSN, FOX, Bloomberg, Business Insider, USA Today, Fox, and a lot more.